 Another lady got 5 wethers from us.
 She drove 8 hours round trip for 4 wethers one year and she loved them so much, she returned the next year another one.
 She knew we raised friendly and healthy goats.

 Question: Do you feel that even if you treat your own animals humanely that you are still part of a cruel industry, and supporting it by buying and selling animals who will circulate into that industry?Question: Don't you have to take the kids away form the mothers because:

 I am not part of the cruel factory farming industry.
 In my manner of farming I treat my animals humanely and providing humanely raised animals to other like minded people.
 People are searching for farmers such as mine, and are happy to support this manner of farming.

 There are other people wishing to farm in an Alternative and humane manner.
-I have had a few small organic dairies purchase "starter herds" from us.
+I have had a few small organic dairies purchase "starter herds" from me.
 I am located in TN but sell goats to places a far as NY, MO, PA, TX.
 These people not only want to farm in a Alternative manner, they want to support the type of farming we practice: raising holistically healthy animals and treating them love and respect.
 They also want to start their herds with animals that they know are healthy.
-It is very important to us to raise healthy and happy goats.
-People are searching for farmers such as us and want to support this manner of farming.
+It is very important to me to raise healthy and happy goats.
+People are searching for farmers such as me and want to support this manner of farming.

 I won't get rich, but I don't care about that...it is "Right Livelihood".
 I have no trouble with my conscience.
 I know I am living a good life.

 1) Isn't it standard procedure in the goat community to practice "CAE prevention", which entails taking the kids away from the mothers the moment they are born and bottle raising them on pasteurized milk.
 If you do not practice CAE prevention, how can you expect to sell goats?

 2) If you want to have friendly goats you have to bottle feed them?Answer:

 1) CAE can be a very touchy subject among "goat people".
 There are many different sides to the "CAE story" and different people have different opinions on this matter.
 For more on CAE, click here.

 I do not agree with taking the kids away from their mothers at birth.
 It goes against my personal beliefs and I feel this is cruel emotionally for the mother as well as the kids.